 Frasassi Caves, Le Grotte di Frasassi, are Italy's top caverns and well worth a visit.
 The immense cave system was only discovered in 1971 and part of the caverns was opened to visitors in 1974.
-The caverns can be visited only on guided tours (see visiting information on Page 2).
+The caverns can be visited only on guided tours.

 The huge rooms of the caverns are filled with stunning stalactites and stalagmites.
 Highlights of the tour include the Ancona Abyss, a room so large that Milan's Duomo (the world's largest Gothic cathedral) could easily fit inside it, a crystallized lake, a Grand Canyon, and a room filled with formations that resemble candles.